 One of those neighborhoods was called the North Side, defined as the area north of the Great Northern Rwy. tracks (now the BNSF).
 The area was mostly undeveloped, and before World War II it remained fairly stable with a small population for 10-15 years.
 After the war, of course, the acres of undeveloped land were quickly filled with housing and all that went with it.
 But in the old days, the fields were mostly known for the number of gravel pits and summer grass fires.

 In 2017, John and Albert Yngve and Louis Larsen reminisced about growing up on the North Side.
 They said that the area was considered the “slums,” populated by some rough characters like the Gibsons and the Linskogs.
-The population was sparse, and at first the kids filled only two rooms of North Side (later Eliot) School.

 Perhaps the most prominent family on the North Side was the Larsen Family.

 There was another neighborhood centered on Colorado and Wayzata.
 It had no name, but was mostly owned by John A. Johnson, who platted a subdivision in 1918.
 In 1912, Johnson’s daughter Esther noted in her journal: “Oh Well we all know Northside is a progressive place when it once gets started.”
 Read more about the Johnsons in the story of the Yngve Family.

 Besides the Johnsons, a prominent family was the Blanchettes.
 James J. and Winefred (Winnie) Blanchette lived at 6221 W. 14th Ave.
 So.
 This address now falls into the large tract at 6009 Wayzata Blvd.
 From at least 1933 to at least 1958, William was listed in the directory as an “usher” at the Great Northern Railway Depot, which is now the site of the Federal Reserve Bank.
 An usher was kind of like a Red Cap.
 James and Winnie had no children.